intermine/generator-bluegenes-tool/README.md

 # generator-bluegenes-tool

-Generates a scaffold for [BlueGenes](https://github.com/intermine/bluegenes) tools, InterMine's new UI
+Generates a scaffold for [BlueGenes](https://github.com/intermine/bluegenes) tools, InterMine's new UI.
+See the [BlueGenes tool tutorial](https://github.com/intermine/bluegenes/blob/dev/tools/docs/tools.md) for more info.

 ## Installation